Our Top Router Table Reviews of 2023

 The second best router table on the list

 The Bench Dog ProTop Benchtop Table is a worthy competitor with the 2 Bosch products and the Kreg table.
 As you can see in the picture above it is a cabinet style table, which would be a significant advantage when it comes to dust control.
 The work area is a 16" x 22" laminate top, which is bigger than both Bosch tables, yet not quite as large as the Kreg.
-The table is well rated at 4.1 out of 5.0 stars on Amazon over 215 reviews.
-It is priced right between the Bosch tables and the Kreg table, at ~$275.
-The price has bounced around a bit over the last two years, but has always stayed at between $250 - $300.
+The table is well rated on Amazon.
+It is priced right between the Bosch tables and the Kreg table.
+The price has bounced around a bit over the last few years.

 The fence system is workable, but not nearly as solid as either of the Bosch tables and it's certainly not as good as the Kreg.
 Oddly enough, while a dust collection port is included on the fence, there is not one for the cabinet.
 This forces you to regularly vacuum out the cabinet to prevent a build up of saw dust.